njio7/main-code/camera tracking.md

 # Camera Tracking Tutorial

-You will need to know how to
+You will need to know how to:
 - How to create objects
 - How to create C# scripts
--
 -

 First, create an object and a plane. in my example i will be using a cube and setting the scene up like so:
 ![image](https://github.com/user-attachments/assets/887580cd-fa0a-4704-b1a8-a0f462b2f711)